WWE Royal Rumble 2023: How to Watch and Start Times

 Royal Rumble predictions

-Cody Rhodes is winning: Cody Rhodes WWE Championship saga began after his return at last year's WrestleMania, when in a promo he declared his reason for leaving AEW was to fulfull his destiny, win the title and make his late father Dusty Rhodes proud.
+Cody Rhodes is winning: Cody Rhodes' WWE Championship saga began after his return at last year's WrestleMania, when in a promo he declared his reason for leaving AEW was to fulfill his destiny, win the title and make his late father, Dusty Rhodes, proud.
 The main person standing in his way wasn't WWE Universal Champion Roman Reigns, but Dwayne "The Rock" Johnson.
 The favorites to win the Rumble and go on to face Reigns are Rhodes and Rock.
 My money's on Rhodes.

 Kevin Owens will make you believe: There's no way Kevin Owens beats Roman Reigns on Saturday at the Royal Rumble.
 But Owens has a talent for making you think he can defy the odds, and Reigns has a knack for looking more beatable than he really is.
 These two are so, so good, and there bout will be a highlight of the show.
 You'll go in knowing Reigns will win, but they'll convince you, even if for a few seconds, that Owens is walking out with the gold.